webbisivut-zz/woocommerce-custom-shipping-methods/readme.txt

 - Coupons
 - Fixed price

-Distance based shipping allows you to use different logics, based on minimum and maximum distance.
+Distance based shipping allows you to use different logic, based on minimum and maximum distance.
 If the conditions are not met you can also disable the shipping method.
 See the plugin instructions to set up the distance based shipping.

 == Installation ==

-Installing "WooCommerce distance based fee" can be done either by searching for "WooCommerce distance based fee" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:

-1. Download the plugin via WordPress.org
+1. Download the plugin
 2. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Adjust settings at: Settings - Distance based fee settings